 The microwave oven controls can be used as a minute timer.
-Use COOK TIME at "0" Cook Power for timing up to 99 minutes, 99 seconds.
+Use COOK at "0" Cook Power for timing up to 99 minutes, 99 seconds.
 NOTE: The oven will not operate while the Minute Timer is in use.

-- Touch COOK TIME.
-The STAGE 1 Indicator will come on and the Display will show "0HI" and "% POWER".
+- 1. Touch COOK.
+The STAGE 1 Indicator will come on and the Display will show "0H#" and "% POWER".
 The TIME Indicator will start to flash. - Touch Number Pads for the minutes and seconds you want.
 The Display will show the numbers you touched in the order you touched them.
-This example shows 1 minute, 45 seconds. - Touch COOK POWER.
-The % POWER Indicator will start to flash. - Touch the "0" Number Pad.
-The small Display will show "00".
+This example shows 1 minute, 45 seconds. - 3.
+Touch COOK POWER.
+The % POWER Indicator will start to flash. - 4.
+Touch the "0" Number Pad.
+The small display will show "00".
 This tells you the oven will be operating at 0% power. - 5.
-Touch START/ENTER.
+Touch START.

-NOTE: If you hear the fan start when you touch START/ENTER, you have not set the Cook Power properly.
-Touch OFF/CANCEL and start over.
+NOTE: If you hear the fan start when you touch START, you have not set the Cook Power property.
+Touch CANCEL and start over.